dotnetthailand/dotnetthailand.github.io/content/storage/postgres/docker-compose-for-postgres.md

 docker-compose up
 ```

-- To launch a container as a daemon
+- To launch a container as a background process
 ```sh
 docker-compose up -d
 ```